Explode Real Estate Returns with Privatized Banking, with Jimmy Vreeland

 The Beginnings of a Real Estate Lease Options Empire

-In 2014, Jimmy and Bob Scott, both former US Military officers and Academy Graduates, partnered to create Joint Ops Properties to capitalize on unique opportunities in the US Real Estate market.
+In 2014, Jimmy Vreeland and Bob Scott, both former US Military officers and Academy Graduates, partnered to create Joint Ops Properties.
+To capitalize on unique opportunities in the US Real Estate market.

 Joint Ops is now a leader in lease option investment properties.
 They have decades of combined experience behind them, with an emphasis on the St. Louis area.

-Joint Ops Properties has been able to secure over 160 distressed properties, plus another 40 turnkey properties, often at just 30 to 40 cents on the dollar.
-Joint Ops currently focuses on single-family homes and tenants seeking a lease to own option, resulting in tenant buyers with more “skin in the game” as opposed to a traditional tenant with no long-term interest in the home.
+Joint Ops Properties has been able to secure over 160 distressed properties.
+AND another 40 turnkey properties, often at just 30 to 40 cents on the dollar.
+Joint Ops currently focuses on single-family homes and tenants seeking a lease to own option.
+This results in tenant buyers with more “skin in the game”.
+As opposed to a traditional tenant with no long-term interest in the home.

 Providing Value to Tenants and Investors